Eye of the Storm

 I scurried below, relieved to be out of his cruel reach, however briefly.
 I searched among the debris of the food locker and the bilge.

 “To hell with him!”
 I muttered to myself.

 My own hunger came first as I gnawed on some old brick hard, weevil ridden sea biscuits and on the half consumed remains of a wheel of mouldy cheese that had fallen between the loose planks of the locker’s deck, into the bilge below.

-“Where’s me vittles blast yer eyes!”
+“Where’s me vittles blast ye?”
 One Eye bellowed down to me through the open hatch.